arrow-left

 Creating Your Account & Requesting an API Key

-Create an account on our console to request an API key.
+Create an account on our consolearrow-up-right to request an API key.
 We offer a free tier for testing and a pay-as-you-go tier for production.

 Keep your keys secure!
 Do not share them or expose them in client-side code.